 A model constantly used in Inbound Marketing to attract new visitors and convert them into clients.

 Also, to offer your visitors quality content adapted to the buyer journey, you’ll need to take into consideration three main steps.

 - Work on your content.
-Your prospect should consider your content as a guideline helping him to go through his purchasing decision.
+Your prospect should consider your content as a guideline to help him to go through his purchasing decision.
 Content is the new “salesman”.
 It gives the advice needed for a buyer to go through his purchasing decision.